smyleeface/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 ### Argument

-The path to the YAML deployment file can be optionally specified as an argument.
+The path to the YAML module file can be optionally specified as an argument.
 When omitted, the tool will look for a file called `Deploy.yml`.

 ```
 lash deploy Deploy.yml